 If you are anything like me then you love saving money where you can and food shopping should be no exception.
-But apart from the meal planning and buying the cheaper brands over the fancier brands, what else can you do?
+However, apart from the meal planning and buying the cheaper brands over the fancier brands, what else can you do?

 You can buy reduced food – and I am here to tell you how.